bhagya88/bamazon/README.md

 ### Overview

 The app will take in orders from customers and depletes stock from the store's inventory.
-It also tracks product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+It also tracks product sales across your store's departments and then provides a summary of the highest-grossing departments in the store.